NOAA-OWP/inundation-mapping/unit_tests/README.md

 4) At this time, the root json file has only one "node".
 We may consider have more than one node in the json file, which has a different set of data for different test conditions.

+5) Over time, it is expected that python code files will be broken down to many functions inside the file.
+Currently, we tend to have one very large function in each code file which makes unit testing harder and less specific.
+Generally for each function in a python code file will result in at least one "happy path" unit test function.
+This might require having test unit test outputs, such as sample tif or small gpkg files in subfolders in the unit tests folder, but this remains to be seen.
+Note: Our first two files of derive_level_paths_unittests and clip_vectors_to_wbd_unittests are not complete as they do not yet test all output from a method.

 ## testing for failing conditions
 - Over time, you want to start adding functions that specifically look for fail conditions.
 This is a key part of unit test systems.
-It is not uncommon to have many dozens of tests methods in one unit test file.
+It is not uncommon to have many dozens of tests functions in one unit test file.
 Each "fail" type test, must check for `ONLY one variable value change`.
-Aka.. a "fail" test method should not fundamentally pass in an invalid huc AND an invalid file path.
-Those two failing test conditions and must have two seperate unit test methods.
+Aka.. a "fail" test function should not fundamentally pass in an invalid huc AND an invalid file path.
+Those two failing test conditions and must have two seperate unit test functions.

 - It is possible to let a unit test have more than one failed value but only if they are tightly related to trigger just one failure (RARE though).
 YES..
-Over time, we will see TONS of these types of fail unit test methods and they will take a while to run.
+Over time, we will see TONS of these types of fail unit test functions and they will take a while to run.

-- When you create a "fail" test method, you can load up the normal full "params" from the json file, but then you can override (hardcoded) the one (or rarely more than one) variable inside the function.
+- When you create a "fail" test function, you can load up the normal full "params" from the json file, but then you can override (hardcoded) the one (or rarely more than one) variable inside the function.
 There is a way to "catch" a failure you are expecting, ensure it is the type of failure you expected and make that "failure" to become a true fail, ie) a unit test pass.

-An example is in unit_tests/gms/Derive_level_paths_unittests.py -> test_Derive_level_paths_invalid_input_stream_network (method).
+An example is in unit_tests/gms/Derive_level_paths_unittests.py -> test_Derive_level_paths_invalid_input_stream_network (function).
 It is incomplete but give you the pattern.

 We have almost no "assert"s yet, but most unit test usually have one or more "assert" test.
 See https://docs.python.org/3/library/unittest.html for more details.